 As people become more conscious of their eating habits, restaurants and brewers have responded by providing interesting, fresh, local and environmentally friendly cuisine and craft beers.
 Bars specializing in craft cocktails are a natural extension of this farm-to-table and craft beer movement.

-Like their fellow artisans creating quality food and beer, bartenders, or mixologists, as some prefer to be called, at these craft establishments take their drink slinging very seriously.
-With an emphasis on smaller label, often regional, spirits and handmade mixers, a DIY attitude permeates the whole movement.
-Whether it’s making their own cola or ginger beer, infusing fruit, vegetables and sometimes even nuts into liquor or creating their own tinctures and herbal extracts, these mixologists work their alchemy, respectfully replicating historical libations while pushing the boundaries, crafting your favorite new cocktail.
+With an emphasis on smaller label, often regional, spirits and handmade mixers, a DIY attitude permeates Oklahoma's craft cocktail establishments.
+Whether it’s making their own cola or ginger beer, infusing fruit, vegetables and sometimes even nuts into liquor or creating their own tinctures and herbal extracts, these mixologists work their alchemy, respectfully replicating historical libations while pushing the boundaries to create your favorite new cocktail.

-Much like Valkyrie, MixCo Bar is intensely focused on creating perfect craft cocktails by shaking up equal parts history, playful creativity and house-made mixers.
-Choose from 13 house specialty drinks including the Peanut Old Fashioned, featuring peanut infused Bulleit Bourbon, the Army of Me, a bravado inducing vodka and wine concoction sweetened with a tea tincture or try the Acuff Rose, a gin delight mellowed with lavender syrup.
+Much like Valkyrie, MixCo Bar is focused on creating memorable craft cocktails by shaking up equal parts tradition, playful creativity and house-made mixers.
+Choose from house specialty drinks including the Peanut Old Fashioned, featuring peanut infused Bulleit Bourbon, the Army of Me, a bravado inducing vodka and wine concoction sweetened with a tea tincture or try the Acuff Rose, a gin delight mellowed with lavender syrup.

 In addition to the standards, the classic cocktail menu features vintage treasures like the Blood and Sand and French 75.
 With the bars well-curated spirit, whiskey and scotch selection, the mixologists probably have your favorite liquor on hand to craft a perfect cocktail just for you.